adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/server.md

 A standard SQL view is read-only.
 We made the view read/write by using triggers to trap the call and replace it with two calls instead.

+!!! warn
-> Note that this version does not support soft delete.
+    This version does not support soft delete.
 If you wish to support soft delete, set the `Deleted` flag in the `[mobile].[SysProps_TodoItems] table instead of deleting the row.

 ### Changing the Mobile Schema